WEIRDLabUW/urdformer/README.md

 ```bash
 python demo.py --scene_type object --texture --headless
 ```
-This will save images into the folder `headless`
+This will save images into the folder `visualization`

 If you are running this the first time, this might take a few minutes to download pretrained weights.
 ## Details